WORKING ON CAMPUS

 Please review additional information about telecommuting, positions that require an on-campus presence, flexible scheduling, and staggered start and end times in the Faculty and Staff Guide for Returning to Campus.

-As Villanova prepares to reopen in the fall, faculty and staff will begin to return to campus through a phased approach.
-If individuals who would be on campus when normal operations resume need to consider telecommuting under the COVID-19 Temporary Telecommuting Policy due to a medical reason or personal need, they should complete the Telework Request Form for consideration by the Office of Human Resources and their manager and/or dean.
+Those who need to consider telecommuting under the COVID-19 Temporary Telecommuting Policy due to a medical reason or personal need should complete the Telework Request Form for consideration by the Office of Human Resources and their manager and/or dean.

-Phased Return for Faculty and Staff: All University offices that require on-campus operations are expected to be open for business by Aug.
-17. Individuals whose presence on campus is required to meet operational needs prior to student move-in and the start of the fall semester will be expected to return to work on campus before Monday, August 17.
-All employees will be responsible for wiping down their workspaces at the beginning and end of each day.
+Phased Return for Faculty and Staff: All University offices that require on-campus operations opened for business on Aug.
+17. All employees are responsible for wiping down their workspaces at the beginning and end of each day.

 Department managers/supervisors should:

 - Evaluate employee workspaces for the need for modifications.
 Areas of particular concern are open, shared office spaces and workspaces with a high number of walk-in customers

 - Consult with the Office of Facilities Management and EHS for modifications to physical space, installation of barriers, placement of signage, and rearrangement or removal of furniture

 - Determine if staggered schedules are warranted to decrease office density and to accommodate customer needs when in-class instruction schedules are expanded